We Compare the Hardware & Software to Help You Decide

 Music streaming is the process of pulling music from your music server or a music streaming service.

 A music streaming service is a Web-based service that lets users stream songs to their computers or mobile devices.
 Examples include TIDAL, Qobuz, and Spotify.

 For example, we recently received a call from a customer who was leaning toward Aurender.
-After chatting about his current setup and goals, Drew (Moon Audio founder) learned that the customer already had a BlueSound Node 2i music streaming player, which is a Roon Ready device.
+After chatting about his current setup and goals, Moon Audio founder and CEO Drew Baird, P.E. learned that the customer already had a BlueSound Node 2i music streaming player, which is a Roon Ready device.
 Drew explained to the customer that Aurender is a closed system, meaning it cannot be used with other products.
-Roon, on the other hand, is compatible with a multitude of brands, including so-called Roon Ready devices that have Roon technology embedded in their software.
+Roon, on the other hand, is compatible with a multitude of brands, including Roon Ready devices that have Roon technology embedded in their software.
 That made Roon the right choice for this customer.

 The world of audiophile music streaming has exploded, and you've got great options to help put the entirety of your personal collection and content streamed from apps at your fingertips.
 We created this guide to help you understand what differentiates Roon and Aurender so that you can enjoy music streaming nirvana.

 All things considered, Aurender is simpler to use.
 With Roon, you've got to install software and make sure your network is working.
 You might also have to do some settings changes to get everything to jive.